 - Students are expected to be present for all clinical experiences. - If a student is unable to attend, he/she is to phone the facility at least 1 hour ahead of start time and speak with the Clinical Instructor.
-The student will also notify the Director of Clinical Education (DCE) at CBD College of the absence and reason. - Clinical attendance will be maintained by the clinical instructor and reported to the DCE.
-Changes in the clinical schedule, including make-up days, must be coordinated and approved by the DCE, Center Coordinator of Clinical Education (CCCE) or Clinical Instructor (CI). - Students failing to comply with attendance requirements may be recommended for dismissal from the program. - A release from a physician will be required to return to clinical following three (3) or more consecutive days of absence due to illness/injury. - Children may not attend clinical with the parent.

-• Student must complete 100% of clinical hours to be considered eligible for graduation.
+At the same time, the student must notify the Director of Clinical Education (DCE) at CBD College of the absence and reason. - Clinical attendance will be maintained by the clinical instructor and reported to the DCE.
+Changes in the clinical schedule, including make-up days, must be coordinated and approved in advance by the DCE, Center Coordinator of Clinical Education (CCCE) and Clinical Instructor (CI). - Students failing to comply with attendance requirements may be recommended for dismissal from the program. - A release from a physician will be required to return to clinical following three (3) or more consecutive days of absence due to illness/injury. - Children may not attend clinical experiences with the student. - Students are required to complete 100% of clinical hours to be eligible for graduation.